 Is Britain Exempt, due to Brexit?

-Brexit will not provide any exemption whatsoever from the GDPR for the vast majority of public facing organisations located within the United Kingdom.
+Brexit will not provide any exemption whatsoever from the GDPR for the vast majority of public-facing organisations located in the United Kingdom.

 If you are still holding or using data concerning a single EU citizen after the deadline, regardless of their nationality, your company could be audited for non-compliance and fined.
 44% of UK businesses with EU ties were recently polled by Crown Records Management as (falsely) believing themselves exempt.
 Don’t be a part of one of them.